dineshvemula/electron-zip-encryptor/README.md

-Here’s a detailed `README.md` for your ZIP Encryption Electron app:

----

 # **ZIP Encryption App**

 A user-friendly Electron application for securely encrypting ZIP files.
 This app features a modern UI, automatic encryption key generation and download, and secure handling of nested directories in ZIP files.